 Founders can ramp up the speed of their revenue

-As the second attorney hired at Google, Miriam found the length of new business contracts was slowing down the pace of business just as the search firm was moving at rocket speed.
-Google’s ad contracts were initially 8 pages long.
-She slimmed the contract down to 1 page and dubbed the process of getting customers signed on quickly as “revenue velocity”.
-While shorter contracts are only a part of increasing “speed-to-do-business,” this simple innovation helped drive revenue up at Google from $85 million to $10 billion in 5 years.
+As an early attorney at Google, I found the length of new business contracts was slowing down the pace of business just as the search firm was moving at rocket speed.
+Our contracts were initially eight pages long.
+I slimmed the contract down to one page and dubbed the process of getting customers signed on quickly as “revenue velocity”.
+While shorter contracts are only a part of increasing “speed-to-do-business,” this simple innovation helped drive revenue up at Google from $85 million to $10 billion during those early years.
 There are a number of reasons to shorten startup contracts and relatively easy ways to do it.

 Make Contracts Quickly Consumable

 In the early days, founders need to get revenue in the door quickly to make payroll.
-A short form contract is quickly and easily consumable by the customer.
+By making a short form contract, it becomes something that’s quickly and easily consumable by the customer.
 The desired outcome is for the contract to be returned as soon as possible with a signature, accompanied by a check.
 When you send a potential customer a 20-page contract, it’s no surprise when four months later you still haven’t heard anything.

 Long Contract Equals Longer Negotiations

-Eliminating items that are complex, likely to be controversial or take a lot of time to negotiate is crucial to closing deals efficiently.
+Eliminating items that are likely to be controversial and/or could take a lot of time is crucial to closing deals efficiently.
 Don’t feel you have to negotiate every detail.
-You want to get your revenue deals signed quickly, with as little legal intervention as necessary to make good risk-reward trade-offs.
-If you can come up with a 1-page, “sign as is” contract, the process will go more smoothly.
+You want to get your revenue deals signed quickly, with as little legal intervention as possible.
+If you can come up with a one-page, “sign as is” contract, the process will go much smoother.
+With less chance of legal intervention, you increase the likelihood the customer will sign “as is”.